basham/v4.bash.am/src/portfolio.md

 * serving data via [REST web services](http://en.wikipedia.org/wiki/Representational_state_transfer) in order to decouple user interfaces from back-end concerns;
 * and generally encouraging more freedom when choosing tools.

-Six weeks were allocated to develop a [proof-of-concept application that embodied these recommendations](#course-registration-proof-of-concept).
+Six weeks were allocated to develop a [proof of concept application that embodied these recommendations](#course-registration-proof-of-concept).

 <a class="Button" href="/mobile-strategies-for-kuali-student">Read document</a>